devsurajrai/devsurajrai/README.md

 <p>I am not a CS degree holder beacuse not everyone can afford one.</p>

 ## What am I doing?
-- I am currently preparinh for the neoGcamp Admission Interview.
+- I am currently preparing for the neoGcamp Admission Interview.

 ## What I have been doing?
 - Completing neogCamp Assignments